logux/docs/2-starting/2-creating-proxy.md

 # Creating Logux Proxy

-In this guide we will create the Logux proxy between WebSocket and your back-end server.
+In this guide, we will create the Logux proxy between WebSocket and your back-end server.

 * You already have back-end HTTP server.
 It authenticates users